Fast Bayesian Uncertainty Estimation and Reduction of Batch Normalized Single Image Super-Resolution Network: Introduction

-Bayesian approaches in super-resolution not only provides the reconstructed HR image but also provides the posterior distribution of super-resolution.
-Recent progress in Bayesian deep learning approaches uses Monte Carlo samples that come from a posterior distribution via dropout~\cite{dropout} or batch-normalization~\cite{batchnorm}.
-Dropout during test time or stochastic batch mean-variance during testing helps to generate MC samples~\cite{bayesiandropout, bayesianbatchnorm}.
+Bayesian approaches in super-resolution provide the posterior distribution of the reconstructed high-resolution (HR) image.
+Recent progress in Bayesian DL approaches uses Monte-Carlo (MC) samples that come from a posterior distribution via dropout~\cite{dropout} or batch-normalization~\cite{batchnorm}.
+Dropout during testing or stochastic batch mean-variance during testing helps to generate MC samples~\cite{bayesiandropout, bayesianbatchnorm}.
 Monte Carlo methods for deep learning model uncertainty estimation is successfully applied to classification, segmentation~\cite{bayesiansegnet, abhi}, camera relocalization~\cite{crelo} problems.
-Generally, the deep learning community does not use dropout in image reconstruction applications, but batch normalization is most common in SISR, denoising, etc. Therefore, we use batch-normalization uncertainty to analyze SISR uncertainty.
+In our work, we use batch-normalization uncertainty to analyze SISR model uncertainty.

-In this article, we propose a Bayesian approach to measure the quality of reconstructed HR images from downsampled LR images.
-For this purpose, we add widely used batch-normalization layer in the super-resolution network, and it helps to generate Monte Carlo (MC) samples.
-These samples are different possible HR images from a single LR image.
-We use the mean of those HR images to get the reconstruction, and the variation between those HR images gives an idea about the uncertainty of reconstruction.
-We estimate the uncertainty of the reconstruction from those MC samples.
-We measure the quality of uncertainty using standard statistical metrics and observe the relation between reconstruction quality and uncertainty.
-We also propose a faster approach for generating MC samples and this faster approach can be extended to any other computer vision applications.
-In our method, we got MC samples in a single feed-forward, and due to this, it is useful in real-time applications.
+In this article, we propose a Bayesian approach for SISR.
+For this purpose, we use a widely used batch-normalization layer in our SISR network to generate MC samples.
+Those samples are different possible super-resolved images from a single LR image.
+We use the mean of those images to get the reconstruction, and the standard deviation between those images gives the uncertainty of reconstruction.
+We also propose a faster approach for generating MC samples, where we generate MC samples in a single forward pass instead of multiple.
+Due to this, it is useful in real-time applications.
+We also show the importance of uncertainty in adversarial perturbation and non-ideal LR image premises, and we have made an effort to understand the SISR model limitations.
+We also introduce a signed gradient-based uncertainty reduction technique for any test image.
+We perform signed gradient dependent controlled perturbation on LR images and successfully defended adversarial attacks on the SISR model.
+We also achieved performance improvement on non-ideal LR images.

-Our contributions in this paper are as follows: \begin{enumerate}[noitemsep] \item We use the standard approach of uncertainty estimation of DL models using batch-normalization.
-Our work proposes a better and faster strategy for uncertainty estimation and overcame the hurdle of variable image size.
-Our procedure generates any number of MC samples in a single shot. \item We have demonstrated a Bayesian uncertainty estimation approach for SISR, and as of our knowledge, we are the first one to estimate uncertainty in deep learning based image reconstruction. \item We use Monte Carlo batch-normalization (MCBN) for uncertainty estimation in super-resolution network. \item We have discussed the advantages of uncertainty in SISR and its applications from medical image to satellite image super-resolution.
-We also analyzed the uncertainty map and its significance. \end{enumerate}